About the Howland Chamber Music Circle|

-Howland Chamber Music Circle brings outstanding concerts to the Mid-Hudson valley in a venue wonderfully suited to this purpose, the Howland Cultural Center.
+Howland Chamber Music Circle brings outstanding concerts to the Hudson Valley in a venue wonderfully suited to this purpose, the Howland Cultural Center.
 A Victorian gem designed as a library in 1872 by Richard Morris Hunt, the leading architect of his day, the hall is noted for its fine acoustics.
 Its seating capacity of about 100 allows chamber music to be heard in the kind of intimate setting for which it was originally intended.
 The beauty of our hall, the responsiveness of our audiences and our proximity to New York City enables us to feature both prominent musicians and rising stars.

 In the fall of 1992 Gwen and Bill Stevens attended an exhibit of historic photos at the Howland Center.
 They were immediately struck by the potential of that space for chamber music.
 Gwen had been arranging house concerts for several years and had been wondering how to expand them to a more general audience.